How To Create To Do Lists In WordPress

 Edit To-Do Item Capability

-Here you can allow the selected capability to edit existing items.
+This setting allows the chosen capability to edit existing to-do items.

 Assign To-Do Item Capability

-This setting enables the selected capability to assign items to individual users.
+This enables the chosen capability to delegate to-do items to individual users.

 View All Assigned Tasks Capability